GuillaumedeCumont/2i013/README.md

 The soccer simulator, takes as input from the player only a vector.
 Two classes can return a vector.
 The Move class returns the player's movement in vector, and the Shoot class returns the player's shot. (*The player can only shoot if the ball is in his reach*)

-**At the stress level, the stronger the shot, the less accurate the shot.**
+**In terms of power, the stronger of the shot, the less accurate the shot.**

 ## 📕 Reinforcement
 These strategies have been improved via **reinforcement algorithms** (genetic algorithms and Q-learning)